OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/kiosks.md

 - 1280x768
 - USB port on the left side of the kiosk computer, bring a mouse / keyboard / USB hub for debug if needed
-- This kiosk is located by the left wall when facing Rocket Burger / Panda Express (or whatever is there in the future _twilight zone soundtrack_), it is a very small device and doesn’t see as much traffic as our library kiosk does, but it is equally as important to keep updated.
+- Located in the MU Commons on the left wall when facing the restaurants.
+It is a very small device and doesn’t see as much traffic as our library kiosk does, but it is equally as important to keep updated.
+- Computer is mounted on a mini-VESA mount (I _think_ it’s mini-VESA, you may want to double-check before performing an upgrade).

 ## LINC Kiosk (Porteus Kiosk)